 The MDSA also has support from several patient advocacy groups, including Public Citizen and the National Research Center for Women and Families, who argue that the bill is necessary to ensure that patients have the ability to hold medical device manufacturers accountable for injuries caused by their products.

 Lobbying efforts, particularly by injured victims and their counsel (as well as manufacturers of medical devices), are continuing for the Medical Device Safety Act of 2009.
 It’s no surprise that each side takes the position it takes—the victims hoping to pass the legislation to prevent more blanket immunity for manufacturers of devices that hurt or kill patients, and manufacturers hoping to reap the benefits of zero liability for some of their devices that cause injury.
 However, it is interesting to note that one group, which has typically opposed the desires of victims, has also weighed in.

-Physicians are coming out in support of the Medical Device Safety Act.
+Physicians are coming out to support the Medical Device Safety Act.
 Typically, they support tort reform and anything to prevent or limit lawsuits against healthcare providers.
 However, in a New England Journal of Medicine Editorial of April 9, 2009, three physicians took a stand behind the proposed legislation.

-In their editorial, the physicians make clear that patient safety is enhanced by accountability.
-In light of the recent case of Wyeth v.
-Levine, which holds pharmaceutical manufacturers responsible for their products, it is clearly unfair for medical device manufactures to get off scot free.
-In this post-Enron world, the public is beginning to understand that safety is good, and corporate greed is not.
+In their editorial, the physicians clarify that patient safety is enhanced by accountability.
+Considering the recent case of Wyeth v.
+Levine, which holds pharmaceutical manufacturers responsible for their products, it is clearly unfair for medical device manufacturers to get off scot-free.
+In this post-Enron world, the public understands that safety is good, and corporate greed is not.